johnalam/tmsh2JSON/README.md

 USAGE:

 The script needs the tmsh shell as well as access to the bigip live configuration.
-To start using the script, you need to upload file to the /config directory on the Big-IP.
+To start using the script, you need to copy file to the /config directory on the Big-IP.

-Once uploaded, you can add the script to the running Big-IP configuration from the bash sehll prompt like this:
+Once copied, you can add the script to the running Big-IP configuration from the bash sehll prompt like this:

           tmsh load config file <file_name> merge

-Save it to permanent ocnfiguration like this:
+Save it to permanent configuration like this:

           tmsh save sys config

 run the script from the bash shell prompt with one of these commands:

-         tmsh run cli script tmpl_export                      # this exports all the virtuals in the config

-         tmsh run cli script tmpl_export <virtual_name>       # this exports only the virtual specified.
+         tmsh run cli script tmpl_export                  # this exports all the virtuals in the config tmsh run cli script tmpl_export <keyword>        # this exports only the virtual who's name or description contain the keyword. tmsh run cli script tmpl_export <IP address>     # this exports only the virtual who's IP address match the one specified.

-If your login diretly into the tmah shell (not bash), you run run the above commands like this:
+If you login diretly into the tmah shell (not bash), you run run the above commands like this:
           load config file <file_name> merge
           save sys config
-          run cli script tmpl_export <virtual_name>
+          run cli script tmpl_export <keyword or IP address>

-If your credentials allow it, you can run a bash shell from inside the tmsh shell by typing: bash